HeardLibrary/digital-scholarship/script/codegraf/ees4/index.md

 # Plotting with Matplotlib

 Matplotlib (<https://matplotlib.org/>) is a plotting library for Python that is built on the NumPy extension.
 One part of the library, `pyplot`, is designed to operate in a fashion that is familiar to users of MATLAB.
 Typically, the input data for creating plots with Matplotlib are NumPy arrays, which we have not studied, but generic lists of numbers are also accepted as input.
 There are two interfaces for using Matplotlib.
-We will use the object-oriented interface, but you may see some examples that look quite different because they use the other interface.
+We will use the object-oriented interface, but you sometimes may see examples that look quite different because they use the other interface.

 To import Pyplot, it is conventional to use: